lcoelho3412/lcoelho3412/README.md

 ### Hello there, I'm Leo

 - 🔭 I’m currently working on a music aplication using React and ContexAPI
-- 🌱 I’m currently learning NodeJS
+- 🌱 I’m currently learning MongoDb
 - 👯 I’m looking to collaborate on front and back end projects involving JavaScript, React, NodeJs and Typescript
 - 💬 Ask me anything about 🚴‍♂️ cycling, 📸 photography or Formula 1 🏎️
 - 📫 You can reach me at: leandrocoelho.reduce@gmail.com